-When you are ready to re-connect and power up the switch to an existing SAN:
+When you are ready to reconnect and power up the switch to an existing SAN:

 - If the switch is in a single switch configuration, restore the switch configuration settings using the configDownload Telnet command.
-See the "Save and Restore Switch Configuration Settings" section in Chapter 3 for more detailed information. - If the switch is in a multiple switch configuration, clear the new switch configuration settings with the cfgClear Telnet command (the new switch will acquire the configuration settings from the other switches in the SAN once the Fibre Channel cables are reattached).
+See the "Saving and Restoring Switch Configuration Settings" section in Chapter 3 for more detailed information. - If the switch is in a multiple switch configuration, clear the new switch configuration settings with the cfgClear Telnet command (the new switch will acquire the configuration settings from the other switches in the SAN once the Fibre Channel cables are reattached).

-Refer to Appendix A of the Compag StorageWorks Fibre Channel SAN Switch Management Guide for detailed information on these Telnet commands.
+Refer to Appendix A of the Compaq StorageWorks Fibre Channel SAN Switch Management Guide for detailed information on these Telnet commands.

-Field Replaceable Units
+Field Replaceable Units (FRUs)

-Table 6-1 lists the field replaceable units (FRUs) and their related part numbers available for the Fibre Channel SAN Switch 8.
+Table 6-1 lists the FRUs and their related part numbers available for the Fibre Channel SAN Switch 8.
 Contact your sales representative for price, delivery, and shipping information.

 Table 6-1 Field Replaceable Units

 Description Part Number

-Motherboard 159661-001
+Motherboard 159661-001 (29-34646-01)

-(29-34646-01)

-Power Supply 159663-001
+Power Supply 159663-001 (29-34648-01)

-(29-34648-01)

-Fan Assembly 159662-001
+Fan Assembly 159662-001 (29-34647-01)

-(29-34647-01)

-Chassis 159664-001
+Chassis 159664-001 (29-34649-01)

-(29-34649-01)

-GBIC-SW 234458-001
+GBIC-SW 234458-001 (FE-09086-01)

-(FE-09086-01)

-GBIC-LW FD-89504-01
+GBIC-LW 340420-001 FD-89504-01